-- Try to use a variety of media.
-Sometimes a line drawing may be appropriate, so ask yourself is pencil necessarily the best medium?
-Might a fine-liner or pen be better?
-Coloured pencils, good quality felt pens and other media may do a job better for you.
-However, if you are drawing in the museum, please only use pencils. - Think about the marks you make.
-Try to create a variety of strengths of line (dark, light, dark to light, thick to thin etc) - Keep pencils sharp!
-Sharp pencils make a range of good quality marks; blunt pencils only produce boring ones! - When shading try to use a full range of tone from dark to light.
-When looking at your chosen object, do you need your tones to gradually change (as in shading most curved forms) or does it need to jump from one tone to another (as in drawing angular forms such as boxes)? - Decide exactly what it is you are trying to record about the object.
-You may be concentrating on its shape or form.
-It may be a very decorative object, so pattern, colour and shape become more important.
-It may have an appealing texture so a close-up view of part of the object using tone and colour might be best. - Don't rub out mistakes!
+- Do not rub out mistakes!
 In fact, don't even think of them as mistakes!
-It's far better to see them as attempts which you have decided you can improve on.
-Whoever is looking at your work (including you!) wants to see progress, so it is far better to draw lightly at first and correct an attempt by putting in the new marks and then erasing the old one.
-Consider not even rubbing out at all.
-A drawing is a history of your thinking, not a photograph. - Do you need to finish the drawing?
-Sometimes when you are trying to understand the thing you are drawing it may be much better to do a series of sketches rather than one drawing (that you may be putting pressure on yourself to make perfect). - Let your eyes and brain work together!
-Always draw in a way that allows you to quickly and easily look up to your chosen subject and down to your paper.
+It is far better to see them as attempts which you have decided you can improve on.
+(After all, you weren't trying to go wrong, were you?).
+Whoever is looking at your work wants to see progress (including you!), so it is far better to draw lightly at first and correcting an attempt by putting in the new marks and then erasing the old one.
+Consider not even rubbing out at all!
+A drawing is a history of your thinking not a photograph! - Do you need to finish the drawing?
+Sometimes when you are trying to understand the thing you are drawing it may be much better to do a series of sketches rather than one drawing (that you are probably pressurising yourself to make perfect!). - · Let your eyes and brain work together!
+Always draw in a way that allows you to rapidly and easily look up to your chosen subject and down to your paper.
 Do not have either yourself or the paper at awkward, twisted angles.
 Remember, your brain is very good at comparing but it needs your eyes to see what it is supposed to compare!

-Some tips about written and other forms of research:
+Some tips about written and other forms of research

-- Don't copy information word for word.
+- Almost anyone can copy information word for word.
 This is next to useless!
-It wastes lots of your precious time and gains you virtually nothing in terms of marks.
-If you need the information, photocopy it or get a handout. - Pick out important and relevant facts.
-Most of the displays have accompanying information.
-These may be dates, titles, artists' details or descriptions of materials etc. Do these facts need to be written in sentences?
-Probably not.
-A series of lists or notes will be far quicker and better.
-If you do need to convert something into your own words, it is easier to use these brief and accurate notes rather than wading through lots of sentences.
+It wastes loads of your precious time and gains you virtually nothing in terms of marks.
+If you need this information, photocopy it or get a handout! - Most of the displays have accompanying information.
+These may be dates, titles, artists' details, etc. or descriptions of materials.
+Do these facts need to be written in sentences?